 What is limestone used for?

-Limestone is a popular building materials, and is commonly used for driveways, walkways, pathways, countertops, floors, patios, and pool and deck landings.
-While this ancient stone type has been used for centuries for a variety of different purposes, and will certainly withstand the test of time when used on homeowners’ properties, the stone is still susceptible to dust, dirt, grime, moisture, and deterioration.
+Limestone is a popular building material and is commonly used for driveways, walkways, pathways, countertops, floors, patios, and pool and deck landings.
+While this ancient stone type has been used for centuries for a variety of different purposes and will certainly withstand the test of time when used on homeowners’ properties, the stone is still susceptible to dust, dirt, grime, moisture, and deterioration.

 What ruins limestone?